ProvisioInsights/Safnari/docs/README.md

 - `--config`: Path to JSON configuration file (default: none).
 - `--extended-process-info`: Gather extended process information (requires elevated privileges) (default: `false`).
-- `--sensitive-data-types`: Comma-separated list of sensitive data types to scan for.
+- `--include-sensitive-data-types`: Comma-separated list of sensitive data types to include when scanning.
 Use `all` to include all built-in patterns (default: none).
 - `--exclude-sensitive-data-types`: Comma-separated list of sensitive data types to skip when scanning (default: none).
 - `--custom-patterns`: Custom sensitive data patterns as name:regex pairs